leviathanbadger/portfolio/projects/collide-game.md

 ### Sold on Steam!

-The store page will be publicly visible mid-February, and the game will be released for sale on March 15th.
+The game will be released for sale on March 15th on Steam.
 Below is a copy of the description that's visible on the store page.

 ### Steam Store Description